Long-Short Ensemble Network for Bipolar Manic-Euthymic State Recognition Based on Wrist-worn Sensors: Discussion

 For the Long Interval, 336 model combinations were tested (14 possible sensor combinations $\times$ 3 feature sets $\times$ 8 classifiers).
 Consequently, one should expect that some form of indirect overfitting took place.
 This was however necessary to get an overall and meaningful picture of the interaction of the different modalities with each other.
 Additionally, these experiments enable this work to provide a competitive comparison basis of more traditional approaches against the proposed Short and Short-Long networks and their ensemble variants.

 The long interval approach was not able to effectively leverage the EDA and HRV features when considered alone.
-In contrast, using actigraphy in conjunction with the HRV-related features and the TSD-BCV feature set from 20h intervals, an average accuracy of 81.54\% over 47 participants can be achieved.
+In contrast, when combining the features extracted from the actigraphy and HRV, an average accuracy of 81.54\% over 47 participants can be achieved.
 Similarly, from the results obtained on the exploration dataset, the combination of Actigraphy+EDA was essential in achieving the best performance.
 When testing a version of the Short Network using only the Actigraphy data, the performance degraded to around 79\% compared to $\sim$83\% with the proposed EDA+Actigraphy scheme.
 These results indicate the advantage of considering a multi-sensor approach for mood-state classification, although more work is needed to establish how to best characterize these different signals in a complimentary way.

 Overall, using a majority vote over a period of 24h, the proposed Short-Long Ensemble Network was able to correctly classify 45 out of the 47 considered participants (misdiagnosing two manic patients as euthymic).
-Thus, this work showcase the feasibility of user-independent euthymic-manic state detection in bipolar disorder.
+Thus, this work showcases the feasibility of user-independent euthymic-manic state detection in bipolar disorder.

+The long-term goal of this research is to enable automatic early detection of new manic episodes in bipolar individuals at home, through non-intrusive monitoring.
+Such an instrument would significantly reduce the disease burden by permitting patients or clinicians to implement intervening measures in time to prevent a time-stealing major mood episode.
+This would revolutionize the monitoring and treatment of bipolar disorder.
+Therefore, by showing that manic and euthymic episodes can be accurately and automatically distinguished based on biosignals recorded from a smart wristband, this work can be viewed as an important step in this direction.